tumacell/ICT4HM103-3004/README.md

 ## Cracking hashes and testing hashcat

 I followed the instructions provided by the teacher[^instructions] and was able to intall hashid, hashcat and wget.
-But I had to do a lot of trouble shooting!
+But I had to do a lot of trouble shooting (about 1,5hrs)!

 It turns out that when last week I installed the Debian 11 the OS installer set the DVD/ISO as the source for packages for mys system since I did not choose to scan for network mirrors.
 Therefore when I tried the command